jhamicamarie/Develop-and-Analyze-Algorithms/README.md

 Algorithms Implemented

-1. Linked List - Cycle Detection (Floyd’s Algorithm)
+1. Linked List
+A Linked List is a data structure where elements (nodes) are connected using pointers.
+Each node contains:

+Data (the value stored).
-Uses Floyd’s Cycle-Finding Algorithm to detect cycles in a linked list.
+Pointer (Next) to the next node in the list.

+Example Algorithm: Floyd’s Cycle Detection Algorithm (Tortoise and Hare) This algorithm detects if a cycle exists in a linked list using two pointers.

 Algorithm:
 - Use two pointers (slow and fast).
 - Move slow one step, fast two steps.